exasol/advanced-analytics-framework/doc/design.md

 of a class to facilitate the states operations.
 - The user code should implement a method `handle_event` where the logic of the code is placed.
+- The first time the framework calls the event handler, it calls its constructor with a config __init__(config:Dict[str,Any]), the config is given to the event loop and the Python UDF in JSON format and deserialized to a Dict
-- The event handler is initiated by getting the following inputs: The results of the return query, the next state information including its parameters, the ExasolDB context object.
+- The event handler is called by getting the following inputs: The results of the return query, the ExasolDB context object.
 - Upon completion of the algorithm, the Event Handler calls methods itself to remove temporary records.
 - In case of an error caught in the Event Loop, If the keep option is not set,